Italian

 verb

-Parlare a voce molto bassa, quasi impercettibile, spesso per non farsi sentire da altri.
+Parlare a voce molto bassa, quasi impercettibile, spesso per non farsi sentire.

 English: to murmur, to whisper

-• Il vento mormorava tra gli alberi. — The wind murmured through the trees.
+• Il vento sembrava mormorare tra gli alberi. — The wind seemed to whisper among the trees.

 verb